CSS3 linear gradients

 This creates a simple gradient that goes from a darker grey at the top of the element the gradient is applied to, down to a lighter grey at the bottom, as seen in Figure 1.
 Here I'm applying it to a simple article element, but you can apply it to any block level element you like.

-a really basic CSS3 linear gradient
+A really basic CSS3 linear gradient

-Figure 1: A really basic CSS3 linear gradient.
+Figure 1: A really basic CSS3 linear gradient

 So why is the gradient applied as a background image and not a background colour, which might seem more appropriate?
 This is because of flexibility and familiarity.
 We always used to apply gradients using CSS background images, plus now you can use CSS multiple backgrounds to layer multiple images on top of gradients, if you like.